Book an appointment using SetMore

 I have worked with clients who have been great, tough negotiators.
 These folks would not back down from a fight and would stick to their principles through thick and thin.
 Even when their spouse or co-parent would kick and screen on any number of issues these people would not back down and did what they thought was right.
 I admire folks like this because it is very hard to stand up for what you believe especially when your time, money, and children are on the line.
 Doing what you think is best for your children is an incredibly admirable quality to possess, especially when that quality can cause you to face massive resistance from your co-parent or spouse.

 Here is where being a tough, hard-nosed negotiator can take a hard left turn and become something where you are on the verge of acting hardheaded.
-There are certain parts of a case where everyone reaches a point where they come face to face with an issue that cannot be negotiated.
-This is your "hill to die on", so to speak.
+In every case, there comes a point where everyone confronts an issue that cannot be negotiated.
+This is your “hill to die on”, so to speak.
 Your issue is that you cannot have it any other way than how you want it.
-You believe so strongly in this issue that nothing your co-parent could say, do or offer makes a bit of difference.
+You believe so strongly in this issue that nothing your co-parent could say, do, or offer makes a bit of difference.
 Rather, what you try to figure out is how to accomplish that goal.
 Maybe you need to give up some ground on another issue?

-At a certain point, you will come to understand that not being able to bend on a particular subject means that you are headed towards a dead-end during negotiations.
+At a certain point, you’ll realize that being unable to compromise on a particular subject leads to a dead-end in negotiations.
 I am a huge fan of negotiations, mediation, and everything that can help you to avoid going to court.
 However, once you and your co-parent go around the merry-go-round of negotiations enough times it becomes clear that you cannot negotiate your way out of every subject in your case.
 This means that if you all reach an issue that you cannot negotiate your way through the only way out of the case is to present that issue to a judge.

 When you hear from a mediator, someone who is completely independent, that you are attempting to win an unwinnable war it should give you some pause when it comes to the proceeding.
 That doesn't mean that you should abandon your principles or give up.
 You can disagree in good faith with a mediator and decide to move forward to a trial on any issue in your child custody or divorce case.
 However, to do so without seriously considering the impressions and positions of your mediator would be a mistake.
 Mediation is your last and best chance to avoid the uncertainty of a family law trial.

 This is all to say that you must consider the full range of circumstances and potential outcomes before signing up for a trip to court.
-You can be fully engaged in your case and a strong supporter of your child without necessarily jumping headfirst into a courtroom battle that you can't win or at least have little chance of success.
-You are not duty-bound or anything like that to defend an unwinnable position in court.
-Rather, you may be better off taking the settlement offer being made in mediation and moving on to the next issue.
-A worst-case scenario would be to not accept the settlement offer being made and then receive an even less favorable decision from a judge.
+You can actively engage in your case and support your child without rushing into a courtroom battle that may have little chance of success.
+You’re not obligated to defend an unwinnable position in court.
+Instead, consider accepting a settlement offer in mediation and moving forward.
+Rejecting the settlement offer could lead to a less favorable decision from a judge.
 Essentially, you would have paid money to get a worse result.
 Talk about adding insult to injury.

 The bottom line here is that you need to be able to distinguish between what makes you hardheaded and what makes you a hard negotiator.
 Being a person of principles and values does not mean that you must stick by arguments and positions that are unfavorable in the courtroom.
 Many people believe that they are giving up on their children or not doing what is best for them by settling out of court rather than taking an issue to trial.
 However, some issues just cannot be won based on circumstances beyond your control.